The future of animal-free fur

 Fur for fashion is needless and unjust, especially with a range of ethical and less environmentally impactful alternatives available.

-While even conventional faux fur has been found to be more sustainable than animal fur, ‘more’ and ‘genuinely’ sustainable are not synonymous.
+While even virgin synthetic faux fur has a lower climate impact to produce than animal fur, this does not make it sustainable, either.
 Fortunately, innovation has produced lower impact solutions.

 recycled+denim+fur.jpg